-Noise and air quality construction impacts on the schools in the vicinity of the GSA or on residential and recreational areas within the GSA would not exceed applicable thresholds of significance.
+Noise and air quality construction impacts on the schools in the vicinity of the GSA or on residential and recreational areas within the GSA would not exceed applicable significant impact thresholds (see Sections 4.2 and 4.5).
 Therefore, no disproportionate construction impacts on children's environmental health and safety would occur.

-Construction activities will generate increased traffic associated with construction employees and deliveries in the vicinity of the proposed staging areas, in particular along Imperial Highway, Pershing Drive, 111th Street, and Aviation Boulevard.
-However, even though there may be short-term localized impacts associated with these construction activities, the Proposed Project and the Shift Runway Alternative would not have any long-term impact on GSA roadways levels of service, disrupt surrounding communities, or result in long-term impacts on local businesses, due to construction impact mitigation commitments are incorporated into the design of either the Proposed Action or Shift Runway Alternatives, no significant construction traffic impacts would occur.
+Construction activities would generate increased traffic associated with construction employees and deliveries in the vicinity of the proposed staging area, in particular along Imperial Highway, Pershing Drive, 111th Street, and Aviation Boulevard.
+However, although there may be short-term localized impacts associated with these construction activities, none of the action alternatives would have long-term impacts on GSA roadways levels of service, disrupt surrounding communities, or result in long-term impacts on local businesses, due to construction impact mitigation commitments from the LAX Master Plan.
+As these LAX Master Plan mitigation commitments are incorporated into the design of all action alternatives, no significant construction traffic impacts would occur.

-No significant impacts would occur.
-No additional mitigation measures are required.
+No significant impacts would occur; thus, no additional mitigation measures are required.